Yaacov Behrman

-Yaacov Behrman is an American rabbi, the Director of Operation Survival, a project of the National Committee for the Furtherance of Jewish Education (N.C.F.J.E), and a liaison for Chabad Headquarters.
-Behrman is also the founder of the Jewish Future Alliance, and a member of Community Board 9.
-In 2021, Mayor Eric Adams named Behrman to his mayoral transition team.
+Yaacov Behrman is an American rabbi, the director of Operation Survival, and a liaison for Chabad Headquarters.
+Behrman is also the founder of the Jewish Future Alliance, and a former member of Community Board 9.

 Education

 Behrman was ordained by the former Chief Rabbi of Israel, Rav Mordechai Eliyahu, and Rabbi Zelig Sharfstein, Chief Rabbi of the Vaad Ho'ir of Cincinnati.
 He earned his M.A. degree in Educational Leadership from Bellevue University, and is a New York State Certified Prevention Professional and Gambling Specialty Designation.

 Activism

 Behrman is a social activist who has advanced race relations in New York.
-He served on De Blasio's multi-ethnic interfaith Neighborhood Safety Coalition, and was a member of the Kings County Democratic County Committee from 2018-2022.
+Behrman served on Mayor Eric Adams's Jewish advisory committee, and on De Blasio's multi-ethnic interfaith Neighborhood Safety Coalition, and is a member of the Kings County Democratic County Committee.
 In April 2022, Rabbi Behrman and the Jewish Future Alliance co-sponsored the first Glatt Kosher Iftar Meal in Crown Heights.
 The event advanced Muslim-Jewish relations, and created further dialogue between Chassidic Jews in Brooklyn, and their Muslim neighbors.

-Behrman has served on Community Board 9 since 2015.
-He is the former Chair of CB9's Public Safety Committee, and Environmental Protection Committee.
-He is also a former ULURP Committee member and Education Committee member.

-Behrman is considered a political moderate, and is in regular contact with New York and national politicians regarding issues that effect the Jewish community.
-In 2021, Behrman put together a coalition of Jewish activists from the Crown Heights Jewish community, which gave New York City Mayor Eric Adams his first Orthodox Jewish community endorsement from Chassidic activists.
-This coalition was active in bringing out 4500 votes for Adams, and approximately 2500 votes for city council candidate Crystal Hudson.
-These voters likely provided the margin of victory for Crystal Hudson over socialist candidate Michael Hollingsworth.
+Behrman is considered a political moderate, and is in regular contact with New York and national politicians regarding issues that effect the Jewish community, and Chabad.
+In 2021, Behrman helped put together a coalition of Jewish activists from the Crown Heights Jewish community, which gave New York City Mayor Eric Adams his first Orthodox Jewish community endorsement from Chassidic activists.
+The community turned out in large numbers, generating an estimated 4,500 votes for Mayor Adams, and approximately 2,500 votes for City Council candidate Crystal Hudson.
+This level of support likely provided the margin of victory for Hudson over socialist candidate Michael Hollingsworth.